Phoenix-Finance/Phoenix-Documentation/content/Mining/mining.md

 ![](https://z3.ax1x.com/2021/08/08/flay1U.png)
 For example, if locking 50,000 PHX tokens, the multiplier chart against the lock time will shape as follows:
 ![](https://z3.ax1x.com/2021/08/09/f13WO1.png)

+Please also note that the boosting effect will decrease on a monthly basis.
+E.g., a user staking PHX for 6 months will have a 5-month boosting effect after 1-month period.
+However, one can always increase his/her lockup time by one month to have a constant boost in every month.

 ### Miscellaneous
 #### Boosting designation
 If a user has boosted rewards in a pool, the reward enhancement can be transferred to other pools at any time.
 You can transfer the multiplier or the boosting re-designation by moving the locked PHX or cPHX (vePHX) between pools.
 A partial transfer is also possible.